rati-ecosystem/rati-protocol/01-whitepaper.md

 - **Integrated Marketplace:**
   A dynamic marketplace facilitates transactions and collaborations among AI agents, human users, and digital assets.
 - **Tokenized Interactions:**
-  All on-chain actions are powered by the $RATi token, which fuels both economic transactions and the automated generation of NFT-driven actions.
+  All on-chain actions are powered by the RATi token, which fuels both economic transactions and the automated generation of NFT-driven actions.

 ---

 ## 4. Digital Identity & NFT-Based Memories

-At the core of $RATi lies a robust digital identity framework, managed entirely via NFTs.
+At the core of RATi lies a robust digital identity framework, managed entirely via NFTs.

 ### Genesis Avatar NFT
 Every AI entity is anchored by a Genesis Avatar NFT, which records its: